Dr Minna Kirjavainen-Morgan

 My current research focuses on five main research areas:

-(2) Language acquisition in typically developing children, answering the following broad questions: How do children learn their native language?
+(1) Language acquisition in children, answering the following broad questions: How do children learn their native language?
 What can children's language tell us about how language is learned and processed?
-I currently work on this topic in collaboration with Dr Maija Surakka, (Tampere University, Finland) and Dr Aleksandre Nikolaev (University of Eastern Finland).

-(3) Second/foreign language acquisition, the related pedagogy, and attitudes towards second language speakers' language abilities and output.
-Together with colleagues at UWE, I currently work on an internally funded project on this.
+(2) Second/foreign language acquisition, the related pedagogy, and attitudes towards second language speakers' language abilities.

 Funded by the Max Planck Institute for Evolutionary Anthropology, I managed (and was the budget holder for) a Finnish child language dense database project which involved the collection of child-caregiver interaction over a 3-year period and managing the transcription of the 260 hours of data gathered.
 This corpus (Kirjavainen-MPI child corpus) is one of the key sources of naturalistic data of Finnish children's language development.